remorses/vite-stress-test/README.md

-# Vite Monorepo PNP repro
+# Vite Monorepo PNP

-To reproduce clone and then run.

-`yarn workspace package-a dev`
+- can import from workspaces and watcher will watch files, yes
+- can be put on top of the monorepo
+- can use virtual html index